JHU Veterans Affinity Network

 The Johns Hopkins Veterans Affinity Network connects and empowers active duty, reserve, national guard, veteran, and military family members within the Hopkins community.

 JHU Affinity Groups and Communities unite members of the Hopkins community through shared interests, backgrounds, and passions.
-If you are an alumni with a military background and would like to get involved, click here!
+If you are an alumnus with a military background and would like to get involved, click here!

 Stay Tuned for Upcoming Events!